Skip to content

 14:46:04.825 [FT-SDK] com.demo E Please install the SDK first (call FTSdk.install(FTSDKConfig ftSdkConfig) when the application starts)

-In the Debug environment, after configuring the Guance SDK and running the application for the first time, check your debugger console in Xcode.
-The SDK will use assertions to verify the correctness of multiple configurations and will crash and output relevant warnings if the configuration is incorrect.
+In the Debug environment, after you configure the Guance SDK and run the application for the first time, please check your debugger console in Xcode.
+The SDK uses assertions to check the correctness of multiple configurations and will crash and output relevant warnings if the configuration is incorrect.

 *** Assertion failure in +[FTMobileAgent startWithConfigOptions:], FTMobileAgent.m:53